3D Modeling

 The Host

-The host is simply a software program that allows you to manually control your 3D printerdonk3 and it communicates the
+The host is simply a software program that allows you to manually control your 3D printer and it communicates the

 information stored in your .gcode file to the 3D printer’s onboard computer.
 There are many different hosts available.
 They all have a basic user interface (UI) with some sort of graphical representation of your 3D model.